Yhyyzcgl/Yhyyzcgl/README.md

  <h3>About me: </h3>
   I've been a QA Automation Engineer for about a year.I have worked extensively with web services, APIs, and automated processes.
 I have a lot of experience with Cucumber, JUnit, Selenium WebDriver, and Java  service implementations.
 I gain new knowledge quickly and am willing to use new tools and technologies to increase my versatility.
 My motivation to progress in this field is quite high.
 I can quickly adapt to teamwork.
-I am currently learning JavaScript, Nodejs, and Appium.
+I am currently learning JavaScript,  and Appium.

 <h2 align="left">You can contact me here:</h2>
 <p align="left">